mubranch/menuscript/README.md

 ---

-<p align="center"> Execute your must have python scripts from the menubar.
+<p align="center"> Run essential Python scripts from the macOS menubar with MenuScript.
     <br>
 </p>